Hello Raspberian! Are you enjoying playing with Raspberry Pi? It is exciting isn’t?

 We do not need any wiring or jumper wires in this project.
 Just connect all the devices as follow:

 We are using VGA monitor which does not come with speaker, therefore an additional USB speaker is connected.
 If you are using HDMI to TV or monitor, additional USB speaker is NOT necessary.
 Do make sure you connect at least a keyboard during installation and setup.
+Once power up (from the adapter) and make sure your monitor is power up too, you should see some text appears on monitor.

 How to install OSMC on your Raspberry Pi